The symptoms depend on the type of graft versus host disease (GvHD) you have and which parts of your body it affects.

-It can also involve other organs such as your eyes, lung, tendons or vagina.
-You might be more at risk of infections as it can also affects your immune system.
+It may also involve other organs such as your eyes, lung, tendons or vagina.
+You might be more at risk of infection as it can affect your immune system.

-Chronic GVHD affects the body’s connective tissues.
-As these are everywhere in the body, it can be widespread.
-Symptoms vary from person to person, depending on the part of the body affected.
+Chronic GvHD affects the body’s connective tissues.
+These are everywhere so it can spread throughout the body.
+Symptoms vary from person to person, depending on which part of the body affected.

-Chronic GVHD can also affect your hair and nails.
-You may find that you are losing hair, and that it turns grey.
+Chronic GvHD also affects your hair and nails.
+You may find that you lose hair and it turns grey.
 Your nails might become hard and brittle.

-Chronic GVHD can also cause damage and scarring of your liver (cirrhosis).
-This can stop your liver working properly.
+Chronic GvHD can cause damage and scarring of your liver (cirrhosis).
+This can stop your liver from working properly.